Leisure Suit Larry 5: Passionate Patti Does a Little Undercover Work

-Leisure Suit Larry 5: Passionate Patti Does a Little Undercover Work is a graphical adventure game developed and published by Sierra On-Line for the Amiga, DOS and Macintosh computers in 1991.
+Leisure Suit Larry 5: Passionate Patti Does a Little Undercover Work is a graphical adventure game developed and published by Sierra On-Line for the Amiga, MS-DOS, and Macintosh computers in 1991.
 It is the fourth entry in their Leisure Suit Larry series and the first Larry title to have 256-color graphics and a fully icon-based interface.
 Being an (in)direct sequel to 1989's Leisure Suit Larry 3, its title is misleading, as there is no Leisure Suit Larry 4.
 The game is followed by Leisure Suit Larry 6 in 1993.
 It was re-released in 2017 on Steam with Windows support.

 Gameplay

 Leisure Suit Larry 5 expands on the multi-character feature of the previous installment, with control periodically passing between the protagonists Larry and Patti.
 A difference in the interface is that it includes the "Zipper" icon, enabling the character to perform an erotic action.

 The overall difficulty is greatly reduced in comparison with past games; neither character can become trapped or die, and losing the game is impossible.
 Many of the items players collect on their journey are merely optional, only triggering alternative solutions and affecting the final score, but not the game's progress.